Rainwater Harvesting (Rain Barrels)

 Receive up to $1 per gallon of barrel storage capacity for residential rainwater harvesting (rain barrel) rebate program, up to 400 gallons and $400 per property.

-Landscapes can soak up more than 50% of the water used at a typical San Diego home.
+Landscapes can soak up more than 50 percent of the water used at a typical San Diego home.
 Capturing rain from your roof is a quick way to conserve water and help prevent pollution by reducing the amount of runoff entering our storm drain system.
 Then, use your catch to help irrigate your landscape.

 City of San Diego Public Utilities residential customers can receive a cash-back rebate when purchasing and installing a rain barrel and connecting it to the home's rain gutter downspout.